 As Certain as Debt and Taxes: Estimating the Tax Sensitivity of Leverage from State Tax Changes

 European Central Bank (ECB)

 New York University (NYU) - Department of Finance; National Bureau of Economic Research (NBER); Centre for Economic Policy Research (CEPR); European Corporate Governance Institute (ECGI); Research Institute of Industrial Economics (IFN)

 We use a natural experiment in the form of 121 staggered changes in corporate income tax rates across U.S. states to show that tax considerations are a first-order determinant of firms’ capital structure choices.
-Over the period 1990-2011, firms increase long-term leverage by 104 basis points on average (or $32.5 million in extra debt) in response to an average tax increase of 131 basis points.
-Contrary to static trade-off theory, the tax sensitivity of leverage is asymmetric: firms do not reduce leverage in response to tax cuts.
-Using treatment reversals, we find this to be true even within-firm: tax increases that are later reversed nonetheless lead to permanent increases in a firm’s leverage – an unexpected and novel form of hysteresis.
+Over the period 1990-2011, firms increase long-term leverage by around 40 basis points for every percentage point increase in the tax rate.
+Consistent with dynamic tradeoff theory, the tax sensitivity of leverage is asymmetric: firms do not reduce leverage in response to tax cuts.
+Using treatment reversals, we find this to be true even within-firm: tax increases that are later reversed nonetheless lead to permanent increases in a firm’s leverage.
 Our findings are robust to various confounds such as unobserved variation in local business conditions, union power, or unemployment risk.
 Treatment effects are heterogeneous and confirm the tax channel: tax sensitivity is greater among profitable and investment-grade firms which respectively have a greater marginal tax benefit and lower marginal cost of issuing debt.

 Number of Pages in PDF File: 73